B2.4 Use objects, diagrams, and equations to represent, describe, and solve situations involving addition and subtraction of integers.

 Skill: Representing, Describing and Solving Addition and Subtraction of Integers

-In grade 7 , students will add and subtract integers using a variety of representations (two different colours of tokens, number line) and computational strategies that will allow them to generalize computational rules.
-The use of two colours of tokens and the number line is essential to illustrate addition and subtraction of integers.
-By using these models, students create visual representations of the operations to be performed and can better understand the rationale for the different rules that govern addition and subtraction of integers.
-Rather than teaching rules, it is better for the student to be able to generalize them as a result of some observations.
+In Grade 7 , students will add and subtract integers using a variety of representations (two different colours of counters, number line) and computational strategies that will support them generalizing computational rules.
+The use of two colours of counters and the number line is essential to illustrate addition and subtraction of integers.
+By using these models, students create visual representations of the operations being performed and develop a better understanding of the rationale for the different rules that govern addition and subtraction of integers.
+Rather than teaching rules, it is better for the student to be able to generalize them as a result of their observations.
 The rules for integer computation are the end point, not the beginning point, of teaching and learning about integers.

-Source: Les mathématiques… , Guide pédagogique, Numération et Sens du nombre/Mesure,7e année, Module 3, Série 1, p.
+Source: translated from Les mathématiques…un peu, beaucoup, à la folie!, Guide pédagogique, Numération et sens du nombre/Mesure, 7e année, Module 3, Série 1, p.
 15.

 As with whole numbers, the addition of integers is commutative.
 So the order in which the integers are written in an addition is not important.